evaletolab/evaletolab-express-seed/README.md

 # evaletolab-express-seed
-This is the seed of the Krabou CMS project
+This is the seed of the Krabou CMS backend project.
+With this project we have a complet seed with those features:
+* continuous integration
+* sendmail with template
+* multilingue CMS
+* basic CMS (for menu and documents)
+* sendmail for catched errors (in frontend to!!)
+* log activities
+* complet user management (create, forget mail, update profile, admin, ...)

+MISSING
+* replacing cookies by JWT token

 [![Build Status](https://travis-ci.org/evaletolab/evaletolab-express-seed.svg?branch=master)](https://travis-ci.org/evaletolab/evaletolab-express-seed)